-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated March 6, 2009 relating to the financial statements and the effectiveness of internal control over financial reporting, which appears in SIGA Technologies Inc.'s Annual Report on Form 10-K for the year ended December 31, 2008.
+We hereby consent to the incorporation by reference in this Amendment No.1 to this Registration Statement on Form S-3/A of our report dated March 6, 2009 relating to the financial statements and the effectiveness of internal control over financial reporting, which appears in SIGA Technologies Inc.'s Annual Report on Form 10-K for the year ended December 31, 2008.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.